carolinesoleelee/django_basic/README.md

  - Download Home-brew (python3)
  - Downloaded pip
  - Downloaded virtualenv and virtualvwrapper
- - Got familiarized with the different versions of python
+ - Get familiarized with the different versions of python because you will be using the latest python version: python3

  To run, open your terminal and...

- - Activate Your virtualenv
+ - Activate Your virtualenv: $source ./env/bin/activate

- $ source ./env/bin/activate
+ - Go to the projects folder: $cd Development $cd django_basic

- - Run Django Server:
+ - Run Django Server: $python3 manage.py runserver
- $ python3 manage.py runserver